2008 Guide to Stringing Machines

 Buying a stringing machine is one of the most important purchases you can make for your business.
 It is also one of the most difficult.
 With the plethora of machines, technologies, and features available, selecting a machine is a daunting task.

 Our Stringing Machine Selection Guide will guide you through the minefields and help you choose the best machine for your business.
-Below we explain the essential machine features, and the charts display the features of almost every professional machine on the market.
+Below we explain the essential machine features, and the chart on pages 38 to 41 displays the features of almost every professional machine on the market.

 The chart lists machines with 2-, 4-, 5-, or 6-point mounting systems.
 This refers to how many places they support the frame.
 There are many subtle differences in mounting systems.
 The three most common types of mounting systems are the 2-point, 4-point and 6-point, though each of them is safe.

 6-Point Mounting.
 Fans of 6-point systems will tell you that more points of contact must be better.
 Six-point systems do support the frame in more places, which means it is a little easier to lock the racquet in place so it does not slide back and forth during stringing.
 It also allows a better view of the grommets at the head and throat of a racquet.
 Six-point systems can require fewer adapters for frames of different shapes.
 Finally, some of these systems have side arms that can be adjusted simultaneously, making it easier to center a racquet.

 2-Point & 4-Point Mounting.
 Fans of two-point and four-point systems suggest that it is quicker to mount a racquet on a these machines because there are fewer mounting points to be adjusted.
 They will also say that these systems offer more support at 6 o’clock and 12 o’clock, (the two most important points to support), because the amount of surface contact with the frame is greater at these locations.

 Turntable Lock.
 This allows you to stop the turntable in one position.
 Helpful for calibrating, tying knots, and stringing O3 and Rollers frames.